Nmelio/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 ## ISSUES WITH THIS INFRASTRUCTURE:

 + SPOF:
 <br/>There are multiple points of failure.
-The web server, application server and MySQL database servers have no alternate servers in case of failure.
+The web server, application server and MySQL database servers have no alternate servers in case of failures.
 + Downtime when maintenance needed (like deploying new code web server needs to be restarted):
 <br/>Due to the fact that there are no alternate servers, deploying new codes will lead to downtimes.
 + Cannot scale if too much incoming traffic: